ksevindik/ksevindik.github.io/_posts/2006-07-26-audit-logging-at-service-level.md

+---
+layout: post
-# Audit Logging at Service Level
+title: Audit Logging at Service Level
+author: Kenan Sevindik
+---
 ### What is Service Level Auditing?

 Many enterprise business applications have such requirements that they should log their users’ operations; who performs